Silvia and Greg

 But then, 2020 rolled in.
 And the world… stopped.

 The pandemic hit the island hard.
 It hit everyone hard, everywhere.
-Dive operations had to get creative to survive.
+Dive operations had to get creative just to survive.
 The flow of visitors slowed to a trickle.
 On top of that, Mother Nature threw us another curveball with the sargassum.
-That relentless, brown tide of seaweed has become a severe headache for the entire Riviera Maya, changing the very look and feel of the coastline in some seasons.
+That relentless, brown tide of seaweed has become a serious headache for the entire Riviera Maya, changing the very look and feel of the coastline some seasons.
 It’s an ongoing battle.

 You can feel the shift downtown, too, even now in the quieter days of September.
 Big, familiar retail names have packed up and left.
 It’s not that the island has lost its charm—God, no. The reefs are still stunning, the people are still warm, and the sunsets can still break your heart.
 But the vibe on the surface?
 It’s different.
-The economic currents have changed, and some of the smaller vessels couldn’t ride out the storm.
+The economic currents have changed, and some of the smaller vessels just couldn’t ride out the storm.

 With all that pressure, it’s with a heavy heart that we learned Los Alcatraces is now permanently closed.
 The building is for sale.
-The sign might hang there for a bit longer, a ghost of what it was.
+The sign might hang there for a little while longer, a ghost of what it was.
 But the lifeblood of the place—the community, the laughter, the shared purpose—has moved on.

 Just a ‘For Sale’ Sign on Sacred Ground